International Fountain

 Fountain and sculpture in Seattle, Washington, U.S.

-The International Fountain, designed by Tokyo-based architects Kazuyuki Matsushita and Hideki Shimizu during 1961–1962 for the Century 21 Exposition (also known as the Seattle World's Fair), is a concrete fountain and sculpture installed in Seattle Center in the U.S. state of Washington.
+The International Fountain is a concrete fountain and sculpture installed in Seattle Center in the U.S. state of Washington, designed by Tokyo-based architects Kazuyuki Matsushita and Hideki Shimizu during 1961–1962 for the Century 21 Exposition (also known as the Seattle World's Fair).'

 Design

 The International Fountain was built on the site of the former Mercer Playground in Seattle's Queen Anne neighborhood.
 Mercer Playground had stood at that location since the 1910s.
 During the planning for Century 21, Mercer Playground was identified as the central site of "The Boulevards of the World", which was to be the centerpiece of the fair.
 The initial design concept called for a narrow lagoon with gondolas and crossed by a bridge, but a design competition was held for a "light, water and sculpture display" in the summer of 1960.
 Matsushita and Shimizu submitted the winning design, a fountain designed to reflect "mankind's efforts to explore the farthest reaches of outer space."
 The 1960 design eschewed sculptural decorations in favor of water jets and the parabolic shapes they produced.

 From the beginning, we have set about this fountain design with a view to putting sole stress upon water itself — its shape and movement — without recourse to any sculpture or accessories. ...
 The water which springs up from each nozzle describes a primitive, ordinary parabola.
 But when the parabolas are varied and gathered methodically, it shows a mighty and bountiful spectacle.
 Furthermore lively feeling can be expressed in the swelling curved phases of water by opening and shutting nozzle cocks at different time lag.
 Such beauty and might are expressed only by means of water, which may be called, in its true sense of the work, a fountain.